Glossary of Watercolor Terms and Techniques

 Full-contrast painting- using the full range of the value scale (light to medium to dark).
 For the most contrast using the lightest values next to the darkest.

-Hue - the name of a color such as "red" "blue" or "green" etc.
+Hue - the name of a pure color such as "red" "blue" or "green" etc.

 Contrast - design principle that uses opposites beside one another to create interest and visual impact.
 Examples: rough/smooth, light/dark, warm/cool